-And cold weather calls for stew.
+And cold weather calls for stews.

 This French beef stew, much like your regular American beef stew, is full of carrots (hey look! we’re still eating from our garden’s summer carrot bounty!).
-But also included here are parsnips, onions, shallots, and fresh herbs.
+But also included here are bacon, parsnips, onions, shallots, and fresh herbs.

 It’s a wonderfully warm and hearty winter meal that we both quite loved and it certainly kept us satisfied for days afterwards with its leftovers.

 I served this French beef stew over our favorite creamy fresh herb mashed potatoes.
 This was one of those dishes that just begged for a layer of mashed potatoes.

 And because this version doesn’t contain potatoes IN the stew, I could definitely get away with serving them with the stew.

 If you’re not feeling mashed potatoes and want something a little fancier, might I suggest my very favorite cheesy hasselback potatoes instead?
 They are DIVINE!

 And because you don’t really want to lose the crispy cheese topping on the hasselback potatoes, you should probably serve this French beef stew on the side of those potatoes instead of atop them.
 Just my 2 cents though!

 Some sort of crusty bread and/or classic egg noodles would be amazing too!

 - 4 slices thick-cut bacon, cut into 1-inch pieces